-This can become a pricey repair.
-When your unit freezes over it can lead to a totaled compressor.
-Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
-In fact, many homeowners are forced to choose between installing a new system or repairing the damaged unit.
-If you move fast, follow the instructions, and call a ACE-certified technician, you have better odds of getting a less expensive job.
+This can turn into a costly repair.
+When your AC ices over it can lead to damage to the compressor.
+Replacing your compressor could cost as much as a downpayment on a brand new air conditioner.
+Actually, many homeowners are forced to choose between installing a new system vs repairing the damaged one.
+If you move fast, follow the instructions, and call a ACE-certified technician, you have better odds of having a less expensive job.